harplife/zettelkasten/math/precalculus/Chapter 1/10_Lines.md

 > [!important] A **multiplicative inverse** or **reciprocal** for a number $x$, denoted by $\frac{1}{x}$ or $x^{-1}$, is a number which when multiplied by $x$ yields the multiplicative identity $1$.

+> [!warning] The negative reciprocal rule for perpendicular lines do not apply to horizontal or vertical lines.
+Every horizontal lines are perpendicular to every vertical lines.